alturacode/billing-core/README.md

 Located under `AlturaCode\Billing\Core\Features`:

 - `Feature` — a capability your subscription unlocks (for example, `projects`, `seats`, `storage_gb`)
-- `FeatureKey` — identifier for a feature
-- `FeatureKind` — describes what kind of feature it is (boolean, quota, etc.)

 Features are typically associated with products or prices via `ProductFeature`.